-Students need to be aware that complaints made by them in regards to assessment, treatment or other aspects will be undertaken with due regard for fairness and authenticity by members of College staff.
-At the same time, vexatious or flippant complaints will be dealt with along the Managing Student Behaviour process.
+Students need to be aware that complaints made by them in regards to assessment, treatment or other aspects will be undertaken with due regard for fairness by members of College staff.
+Vexatious complaints will be dealt with along the Managing Student Behaviour process.
 The complaint may be dealt with by discussion, mediation or by sanctions where necessary.

 Where a complaint is deemed to be of sufficient scale, students should ensure the student or staff member is aware that they feel aggrieved by their action, whether it be surrounding course work, skills assessment, behavioural treatment etc. Go directly to the Staff member, or to the student involved in order to seek resolution.

 Seek verbal explanation as to why a judgment has been made from where the dispute arose.
 Always attempt to resolve the dispute at the lowest level.